| Support | Coaching

 training materials and I’ll send you a full, immediate refund.

 Is that fair?
 It truly shows that we are damned serious about

-helping you to make it with Site Build It, doesn’t it?
+helping you to make it with Solo Build It, doesn’t it?

 See how this guarantee removes the ALL risk from the buyer and puts it onto me?